scrapy/scrapy/docs/topics/settings.rst

 Default: ``''`` (empty string)

 A module to use for looking for custom Scrapy commands.
-This is used to add custom command for your Scrapy project.
+This is used to add custom commands for your Scrapy project.

 Example::